Chartres Cathedral: Choir wall (16th–18th centuries)

 The high ornamental stone screen that separates the choir from the ambulatory was put in place between the 16th and 18th century, to adapt the church to a change in liturgy.
 It was built in the late Flamboyant Gothic and then the Renaissance style.
-The screen has forty niches along the ambulatory filled with statues by prominent sculptors telling the life of Christ.
+Over 6 metres tall and around 100 metres long, the screen has forty niches along the ambulatory filled with statues by prominent sculptors telling the life of Christ.
 The last statues were put in place in 1714.